beezwax/bzBond/packages/bzBond-claris/README.md

 **function**
 - Type: string
 - Value: either
+  - when running on the client or on server where the `route` parameter is `"function"`
     - a function in the global (window) JavaScript context of the web viewer OR
-  - a JavaScript function (arrow or classic) defined as a string
+    - a JavaScript function (arrow or classic) defined as a string OR
+  - when running on server where the `route` parameter is `"code"`
+    - JavaScript code to execute
 - Notes:
-  - Use the `Insert Text` script step to define functions without having to worry about escaping quotes.
+  - Use the `Insert Text` script step to define functions or code without having to worry about escaping quotes.

 **parameters**
-- Type: array of strings
+- Type: array
 - Value: An array or parameters to pass to the function.
   - Passing functions as parameters is supported.
 Prefix a parameter with the 'ƒ' symbol (⌥ + f on macs) to indicate that it is a function.
 For example:
   ```